Summer Palace

 No analysis available

-I looked for hotel-pool terms such as hotel rental pool, managed by hotel, or branded rental programs.
-None were found, and since STR is not confirmed, hotel-pool participation is false.
+I looked for hotel-pool terms such as hotel rental pool, hotel program, or branded rental management, and found nothing.
+Because short-term rental permission is not established, hotel-pool participation is also not supported.

-I searched for language indicating a mandatory hotel rental pool, required participation, or inability to opt out.
-There is no evidence of such a program in the remarks, so this is false.
+I searched for language indicating mandatory participation, required rental program enrollment, or inability to opt out.
+There is no evidence of any mandatory pool arrangement in the remarks.

 No analysis available